Sun, 21 Sep 2008

 Now all you have to do is to take care that your strings have the type that corresponds to their language, and then you can use uc just like the normal builtin function.

-Since operators are also subs, that refinement works for operators too.
+Since operators are also subs, these refinements work for operators too.

 SEE ALSO